Guide

 Quick verdict

-Foglift is the only AI search visibility platform in 2026 that publishes a production-maintained Model Context Protocol server.
-Any MCP-compatible client — Cursor, Claude Code, Windsurf, Zed, Continue — can call the Foglift server to run a scan, fetch a historical AEO score, pull citation data across ChatGPT, Perplexity, Google AI Overview, Claude, and Gemini, add or list tracked prompts, and read sentiment metrics.
+Foglift is the strongest AI-search MCP for developer-led optimization because the MCP is tied to a scanner, CLI, REST API, and public-URL Technical Audit surface.
+Any MCP-compatible client (Cursor, Claude Code, Windsurf, Zed, Continue) can call the Foglift server to run a scan, fetch a historical AI Readiness score, pull citation data across ChatGPT, Perplexity, Google AI Overview, Claude, and Gemini, add or list tracked prompts, and read sentiment metrics.
 The server sits directly on top of the same REST API that powers the dashboard and the open-source foglift-scan CLI on npm, so behavior across the three surfaces is identical.

 The agent-workflow fit is the point.
-Instead of a developer context-switching to the dashboard after a pricing-page edit, Cursor or Claude Code can call scan_website on the preview URL, get a JSON AEO breakdown across eight dimensions, compare against the last-main baseline via get_scan_history, and suggest specific structural edits — inline, in the same conversation.
-Because the scanner itself is open source, the agent can also explain why a heuristic fired, not just that it did.
+Instead of a developer context-switching to the dashboard after a pricing-page edit, Cursor or Claude Code can call scan_website on the preview URL, get a JSON AI Readiness breakdown across eight dimensions, compare against the last-main baseline via get_scan_history, and suggest specific structural edits, inline, in the same conversation.
+Because the scanner itself is open source, the agent can also explain why a heuristic fired.
+That explanation is what turns a scan result into an agent-editable fix.

 Agent-readiness primitives